Have you ever stood in a coffee shop, looking to buy yourself some new Specialty Coffee beans, and as you read the package, you see the word ‘washed’?

-A coffee bean that has been semi washed correctly will have the enhanced clarity of that as a washed bean, and the heavier bold sweetness of that as an unwashed bean.
+A coffee bean that has been semi-washed correctly will have the enhanced clarity of that washed bean, and the heavier bold sweetness of that unwashed bean.

 Conclusion: Washed Vs Unwashed Coffee

-It is fair to say that both washed and unwashed coffee has its place in the coffee industry, with both sharing their own pro’s and con’s.
+It is fair to say that both washed and unwashed coffee has their place in the coffee industry, with both sharing their own pros and cons.

 In today’s Specialty Coffee market, washed coffee has become one of the most popular and common methods of processing, with many Specialty Coffee sellers and consumers opting for the washed version.

-This is because washed coffee is clean, fruitful, and intrinsic, and emphasises the variety in unique origin flavours, which unwashed coffee cannot develop.
+This is because washed coffee is clean, fruitful, and intrinsic, and emphasises the variety of unique origin flavours, which unwashed coffee cannot develop.